freerobby/pitmon/README.md

 Unstable!
 Still very much a prototype.

 TODO:
-* Switch from matplotlib on server side to D3 in browser
+* (in progress) Switch from matplotlib on server side to D3 in browser
 * Add configuration - UI for settings, and persist/load on server side
 * Replace django with a super basic HTTP server, once it's all static content and JSON